luciamartinf/Landmarks_generator/README.md

 ## Usage :

+There are two main scripts that perform two different steps:

-This is a Machine Learning based tool.
-Machine learning relies on two steps: training a model and predicting with that model.
+- `train.py` is used for training a model with annotated images
+- `predict.py` is used for extracting landmarks on new images.

-The [example](example) folder contains the files required and generated in each step.
+_The [example](example) directory contains some the files required and generated after running the examples commands._

-### 1. Train model from images
+### 1. Training the Model

-First we need to train a model with images that already have annotated landmarks.
-To do this, we need:
+To train a model we need some images that already have annotated landmarks. `train.py` will use as inputs:

-- A _.tps_ file with manually annotated landmarks.
-See example file [Carabus_pronotum_train.txt](example/Carabus_pronotum_train.txt).
+- A '_.tps_' file with manually annotated landmarks (see [Carabus_pronotum_train.txt](example/Carabus_pronotum_train.txt) as example)
-- A folder with the images referenced in the _.tps_ file.
-See example [data](example/data) folder.
+- A directory containing the images referenced in the '_.tps_' file (see example [data](example/data) for an example dataset).

+**Example command**

-The following command will generate a shape predictor model ([carabus.dat](example/carabus.dat)) that can be used to annotate more images.
+The following command will generate a shape predictor model ([carabus.dat](example/carabus.dat)) that can be used to extract fixed landmarks on other _Carabus jasndo_ images.
-This is a

 ```
 ./train.py -i example/data -m carabus -f example/Carabus_pronotum_train.txt -w example/
 ```

+**Command Explanation**

 ```
 usage: ./train.py -i DIR -m MODEL_NAME -f FILE [--model_version VERSION ] [--work_dir DIR ] [--params FILE] [--save_params]
 ```

-### Parameters

 * **`-i DIR`, `--image_dir DIR`,**

      Input directory containing the images for training.
-Required.
+(Required)

 * **`-m MODEL_NAME`, `--model_name MODEL_NAME`**